Middle school teacher to software engineer

 I started my career as a middle school teacher.

-It was fulfilling a fulfilling three years trying to create bilingual and compassionate
+It was a fulfilling three years trying to create bilingual, compassionate global citizens.

 I knew in that moment I needed to make a change.